 - 2 teaspoons vanilla extract

-Start by preparing the ganache.
+- Start by preparing the ganache.
 Chop chocolate into small chunks and set aside.
-Whisk coconut milk, sweetener and salt together in a saucepan and heat over medium heat until the mixture starts to release steam but does not come to a boil, about 3-5 minutes.
+Whisk coconut milk, sweetener, and salt together in a saucepan and heat over medium heat until the mixture starts to release steam but does not come to a boil, about 3-5 minutes.
 Remove from heat and whisk in vanilla extract.
-The add chopped chocolate and let it sit for 10-20 seconds so that it starts melting.
+Add chopped chocolate and let it sit for 10-20 seconds so that it starts melting.
 Then whisk the chocolate into the coconut milk until the mixture is glossy and smooth, about 30 seconds.

-When the ganache has set in the fridge, take it out and whip it with a balloon whisk attachment on a stand mixer or with a hand mixer on high speed until the it is smooth, shiny and fluffy, about 2-3 minutes.
+- When the ganache has set in the fridge, take it out and whip it with a balloon whisk attachment on a stand mixer or with a hand mixer on high speed until it is smooth, shiny, and fluffy, about 2-3 minutes.

 - Left over cake with keep for up to 3 days, well wrapped and refrigerated.